 Shelter is one of the five providers of telephone advice provided by Civil legal Advice.

-Remaining in your home
+Staying in your home

 The legal process varies according to why you are being asked to leave and what type of owner or tenant you are.

 Even if your lender or landlord has started to try to evict you, it can take time to get to court.
 Once in court, you may be able to delay or stop the eviction.
-In many cases the court will not automatically make you leave your home.
+In many cases the court does not automatically make you leave your home.

-Negotiating with your lender or landlord
+Negotiate with your lender or landlord

 If your lender or landlord wants you to leave because you owe money, you could try to negotiate to pay it back.

 If your landlord is unhappy with your behaviour, ask for time to put things right.
 For example, the landlord may say that you have been playing loud music.
-If it is the first complaint, s/he may be prepared to give you a second chance.
+If it is the first complaint, they may be prepared to give you a second chance.

-Negotiating with friends or relatives
+Negotiate with friends or relatives

-Getting help with debt problems
+Get help with debt problems

-If you have got into financial difficulties and are having problems paying your mortgage, rent or other bills, get advice.
-You may need advice to check that you are getting all the benefits you are entitled to.
+An adviser can help check that you are getting all the benefits you are entitled to.
 An adviser may be able to see if you can cut down on non-essential spending and/or help you to work out a realistic plan to pay off your debts.

 Both home owners and tenants may be able to apply to the council for grants to improve their homes.
 For example, a grant could provide adaptations if you are an elderly or disabled person and you want to stay in your home.

-Finding somewhere else to live
+Find somewhere else to live

 If you are a tenant and you have decided to move out, you need to check your tenancy agreement to see what you have to do to end your agreement properly.

 An adviser can go through all the options available to you in your area.
-They will take your personal and financial circumstances into account and advise you on the most suitable option.
+They take your personal and financial circumstances into account and advise you on the most suitable option.